Good design thinking 'critical' in transforming Singapore again: PM Lee

 He added that this goes beyond the application of technology, economics and sociology, and requires a “deep understanding” of human beings, their emotions and psychology, including how individuals behave and how society works.

-To that end, he commended SUTD for dedicating more than 20 per cent of its design and technology curriculum to the humanities, arts and social services.
+To that end, he commended SUTD for dedicating more than 20 per cent of its design and technology curriculum to the humanities, arts and social sciences.

 “It is not a surprise that SUTD students are highly sought after in the job market,” he said.